Photinia serratifolia: Description

-The tree is evergreen, with white flowers emerging in Spring accompanied by red-colored leaves, and red fruits growing in Autumn.
+The tree is evergreen, with white flowers emerging in spring accompanied by red-colored leaves, and red fruits growing in autumn.
 It grows typically 4–6 m, sometimes up to 12 m, tall.
 Its leaves are toxic due to the presence of cyanogenic glycosides.
-The flower, blossoming in spring, typically lasts for one to two weeks.
+The flowers, blossoming in spring, typically last for one to two weeks.
 Its flowers are known to have a strong scent similar to that of human semen.
-The flower have bell-shaped sepal split into five lobes, and around 20 stamens.
-Ovary contain two to four locules, with one ovule in each locule.
-The tree produces high amount of bright, red colored fruits that are small pomes with diameters ranging from 4–12 mm, each containing one to four seeds.
-The fruit, ripen in Autumn and survives through winter, is a food source to various kinds of birds, including thrushes, waxwings, and starlings.
+The flowers have bell-shaped sepals split into five lobes, and around 20 stamens.
+The ovary contains two to four locules, with one ovule in each locule.
+The tree produces a high amount of bright, red colored fruits that are small pomes with diameters ranging from 4–12 mm, each containing one to four seeds.
+The fruits, which ripen in autumn and survive through winter, are a food source to various kinds of birds, including thrushes, waxwings, and starlings.
 The seeds spread primarily through bird excretions.